aeonBTC/Knots-Banlist/README.md

 <br>
 <i></y></u><b>Why would I want to ban Knots nodes?</b></i>
 <br>
-By default, Knots nodes implement a highly restrict relay policy that attempts to encumber certain valid bitcoin transactions from propagating the Bitcoin network.
+By default, Knots nodes implement a highly restrictive relay policy that attempts to encumber certain valid bitcoin transactions from propagating the Bitcoin network.
 This means that if your node is connected to a majority of knots nodes it will hinder your nodes ability to estimate fees properly as well as increase the time it takes your node to receive new blocks.

 <br><br>
 Knots node list was sourced from: https://bitnodes.io/api/v1/snapshots/latest/